Doron-Ben-Chayim/Computer-Vision-Teaser/ReadMe.md

 What is an image in the computer world?
 Well to put it simply, a coloured image is the combination of atleast 3 layers (AKA Channels) of grids (AKA Matrixes), where each grid has a certain number of rows and columns of squares (AKA Pixels) filled with certain numerical values.
 The 3 channels generally each focus on a certain colour, Red, Green and Blue respectively and just like mixing differnt coloured paints produces different colours, mixing different amounts of Red, Green and Blue, in the corresponding pixel value can produce different colours.
 A simple image might be what is known as 8-bit which allows for 256 (derived from 2^8 possible combinations of bits, starting at 0, so effectively in the range 0-255) possible values.
 If the pixel value is zero that represents the lowest intensity and if it is 255 that is the highest.
 So for example, you might have an image that has 1920 rows and 1080 colums (1920x1080 resolution), which means there are 2073600 possible pixels per channel.
 If we combined all the pixels in each channel that are located in the same spot per channel, lets say the one in the top left corner which in matrix notation would be row 0, column 0 (or [0,0],  [row_num, colum_num), there could be a combination of the three values, and that gives us a colour, for example if the Channels are organized in Red, Green, Blue (RGB), the value could be [0,0,0], which would be black as all channels have zero intensity, but if it was [255,255,255], then it would be white as it is the maximum intensity, and lastly if it was [255,255,0] it would be yellow as red and green are at full intensity and blue is at the lowest intensity.
 This model is based on the additive model of colours, so dont get confused if this contradicts what you learnt in primary school which was probably based on the subtractive model.
 So know we know that an image is a 3 layered grid, combining different intensities of colours, we can understand that if we change these values or find patterns in them we can effectively transform them to suit our needs.

 ## Basic Operations
-Recomended image: Any, but the starting Elephant is great.
+Recommended Image: Any, but the starting Elephant is great.
 ### Resizing
 What is resizing?
 Resizing is effectivly changing the resolution of the image, either increasing or decreasing the number of rows and columns.
 How is this Done?